roman-chizhikov/vpnsatoshi/readme.md

 ### Web Frontend

-Ignite CLI has scaffolded a Vue.js-based web app in the `vue` directory.
+Ignite CLI has scaffolded a Vue.js-based and React.js-based web app in the `vue` and `react` directories.
 Run the following commands to install dependencies and start the app:

 ```
 cd vue